stackitcloud/stackit-api-manager-cli/README.md

   --token <YourAuthToken> \
 ```

-Use the CLI to fetch the base64 encoded Spec, host URL, upstream URL and stage for an API:
+Use the CLI to fetch the base64-encoded OpenAPI specification, stage, API-URL and upstream-URL for an API:

 ```bash
 stackit-api-manager project fetch \